getnikola/nikola-site/stories/creating-a-custom-page.rst

 .. author: Roberto Alsina

-The Nikola team tries very hard to make Nikola be simple, in a very specific way:

-Once the user has things setup, doing the same thing again should take no work.
+The Nikola team tries very hard to make Nikola be simple, in a very specific way: once the user has things setup, doing the same thing again should take no work.
 So, if you have done one image gallery, doing a second one should be just creating a folder and putting images in it.
 If you have written a blog post, writing a new one is running one command and editing the text you want to publish.
 And so on.